 Yet despite these similarities, Schmitt’s piece has its own distinct character and is every bit as much of a gem as Fauré’s essay.

 As was customary for many of his compositions, Schmitt scored Chant élégiaque in two versions — the first one featuring cello with piano and a later arrangement for cello with orchestra.
-The first performance of the orchestral version happened in 1912 at the Concerts Colonne, featuring cellist Jean Bedetti with the orchestral forces conducted by Gabriel Pierné.
+The first performance of the orchestral version happened in January 1912 at the Concerts Colonne, featuring cellist Jean Bedetti with the orchestral forces conducted by Paul Vidal.

 More than a century later, it’s hard to fathom how a creation as richly beautiful as the Chant élégiaque has remained virtually unknown.
 And yet, such is the case.

-It is very rarely performed, and to my knowledge, the piece has been commercially recorded just one time — on the Eurodisc label in 1980 by cellist David Geringas with the Berlin Radio Symphony Orchestra conducted by Lawrence Foster.
+But these days the Chant élégiaque is very rarely performed.
+Moreover, to my knowledge the piece has been commercially recorded just one time each in its piano and orchestral versions — the former by cellist Philippe Bary and pianist Véronique Roux on the Cybelia label in the 1980s, and the latter on the Eurodisc label in 1980 by cellist David Geringas with the Berlin Radio Symphony Orchestra conducted by Lawrence Foster.

-Considering the rarity of the Schmitt work, the Eurodisc issue (two separate LPs) carried a rather puzzling title: Berühmte Celloromanzen (Famous Cello Romances).
+Considering the rarity of the Schmitt work, the Eurodisc issue (two separate LPs in its initial incarnation) carried a rather puzzling title: Berühmte Celloromanzen (Famous Cello Romances).
 In fairness, a number of the other pieces recorded by Geringas for the collection — selections by Bruch, Dvořák, Glazunov, Saint-Saëns and others — do certainly qualify as “famous” cello pieces.

-I have loved the Geringas recording of Chant élégiaque ever since first hearing it in the early 1980s, but no other recording has came along since then.
-Even more curiously, according to my research there has never been a commercial recording released of the piece in its cello/piano incarnation.
+I have loved the Geringas recording of Chant élégiaque ever since first hearing it in the early 1980s, but no other orchestral recording has come along since then.

 Then in 2016 I was introduced to the American cellist Elisa Kohanski, who would take a keen interest in Schmitt’s piece.
 A native Rhode Islander who has made her professional career based in Pittsburgh (Pennsylvania), Kohanski keeps up a busy schedule as soloist, chamber music player and member of several ensembles including the PittsburghOpera and Pittsburgh Ballet Theatre orchestras.